dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Union Accounting System

 running was expensive, too.
-What’s more, minicomputers were becoming popular, and were much cheaper.
+What's more, minicomputers were becoming popular, and were much cheaper.

 Figure A.5  ASR35 teletypeJoe Mabel, with permission

 In 1971, when I was 18 years old, ASC hired me and two of my geeky friends to replace the whole union accounting system with one that was based on a Varian 620/f minicomputer (Figure A.6).
 The computer was cheap.
 We were cheap.
 So it seemed like a good deal for ASC.

 The Varian machine had a 16-bit bus and 32K * 16 core memory.
 It had a cycle time of about 1 microsecond.
 It was much more powerful than the Datanet 30.
-It used IBM’s wildly successful 2314 disk technology, allowing us to store 30 megabytes on platters that were only 14 inches in diameter and could not explode through concrete block walls!
+It used IBM's wildly successful 2314 disk technology, allowing us to store 30 megabytes on platters that were only 14 inches in diameter and could not explode through concrete block walls!

 Of course, we still had no operating system.
 No file system.
 No high-level language.
 All we had was an assembler.
 But we made do.